crazytruth/kwangjinkim.com/README.md

     Open the `kwangjinkim.com` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+## To deploy

+1. Push to `master` branch.

+    Then Github Actions will trigger and build and upload to github pages for serving.